coder/terraform-provider-coderd/docs/data-sources/group.md

 page_title: "coderd_group Data Source - terraform-provider-coderd"
 subcategory: ""
 description: |-
-  An existing group on the coder deployment.
+  An existing group on the Coder deployment.
 ---

 # coderd_group (Data Source)

-An existing group on the coder deployment.
+An existing group on the Coder deployment.